 - Under Select Condition, type "Referrer" and select "Referrer Hostnames (All)."

 - Select the Facebook hostnames that appear, or enter them manually: www.facebook.com, m.facebook.com, l.facebook.com, and lm.facebook.com.
 Save your settings.

 These were simple examples.
 Creating more complex segments is also quite simple.
 If you add additional filters, they will be joined together with a logical "AND", and you can use the "OR" connector to build a segment using "OR" logic.

 But… what if you don't know what segments you'd like to address?
 What if you want to improve conversion rate for any poorly performing segments by speaking to the needs of these segments?
 First you have to find them.
 You can dig around in the segment creation area with success, but a likely better option awaits you in the "Insights" tab.

 First, make sure your BlueConic instance has the Segment Discovery plugin activated.
 To check this, go to Settings > Plugins, click "Add/Update Plugins", and update/install the Segment Discovery plugin.

-- Don't forget that, while BlueConic has tremendous data and analysis capabilities, segments are dynamic… depending on how you've set up a segment, users may fall in or out of a segment any time.
-If you create a "First visit" segment, it's perfect for messaging users on their first visit to your site/app.
-If you're trying to measure new users over time, you must remember that the way we defined the "First time visitors" segment is such that any users with a second visit fall out of the segment.
+- Don't forget that, while BlueConic has tremendous data and analysis capabilities, segments are dynamic.
+So depending on how you've set up a segment, users may fall into or out of a segment any time.
+If you create a "First visit" segment, it's perfect for messaging users on their first visit to your site or application.
+If you're trying to measure new users over time, remember that the way we defined the "First time visitors" segment is such that any users with a second visit fall out of the segment.
 To see the difference, try creating a segment that uses "First visit date" instead of "Visits" as a filter.

-- Consider what additional data would make your existing segments more meaningful, and set up listeners to progressively build out profiles to meet your objectives.
+- Consider what additional data would make your existing segments more meaningful, and set up listeners to collect data and progressively build out profiles to meet your objectives.